London Unveiled: Explore the 5 Must-see Attractions

 Although you can not drive up the bell tower, you can look at this gothic structure from the street and take guided tours of the Parliament.
 The nickname was first applied to the Great Bell.
 It may have been named after Sir Benjamin Hall, who supervised the installation of the Great Bell, or after the English heavyweight boxing world champion Benjamin Caunt.

-Underneath, along the Thames, are the Houses of Parliament, which for many centuries had been the seat of the British Government and once the place of the royal Westminster Palace, which was occupied by William the Conqueror.
+Underneath, along the Thames, are the Houses of Parliament, which for many centuries had been the seat of the British Government and once the place of the royal Westminster Palace, occupied by William the Conqueror.
 Guided tours of the Houses of Parliament provide a unique opportunity to see real-time debates and lively political discussions.

 The London Eye